yowainwright/developer-ci-benefits/docs/README.md

 # Developer CI Benefits Docs

-The docs folder contains *slide/item(s) discussed in the talk.
+The docs folder contains *docs/item(s) discussed in the talk.

-Each slide/item will be presented in the talk.
+Each doc/item will be presented in the talk.

 **items:** with the context of a repository, each file is an "item" containing text describing particular subjects of _Developer CI Benefits_.
-Each items will be viewed as a "slide" for the talk.
+Each doc/item will be viewed as a "slide" for the talk.

 ## Items